Kayoo-asso/Topogether/README.md

   - cookie
   - postgres
 - Delete Amenities bitflag
+- Use next/image instead of our custom `Image` component, now that it is good
 - Remove all traces of `useLoader`
 - Use a proper form library
 - Look into using [`shadcn/ui`](https://ui.shadcn.com/) components